mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 };
 ```

 In pass one, we expect forward reference symbol lookups to fail.
-These failure are perfectly acceptable; pass one only generates the symbol table, the symbol values themselves are not needed until pass two.
-Any undefined lookups return `None`, which will not treated as an error during pass one.
+These failures are perfectly acceptable; pass one only generates the symbol table, the symbol values themselves are not needed until pass two.
+Any undefined lookups return `None`, which will not be treated as an error during pass one.

 ```cpp
 template <size_t lc, typename _labels>